Best practice IT setup for SMEs

 You just have to get smarter about surcharging.

-Many Australian businesses are covering their merchant fees.
+Many Australian businesses are covering proportions of their merchant fees.

 Let’s talk about fees incurred processing card transactions